-The first offense of a DUID is typically a misdemeanor, but will likely require a mandatory suspension of your license.
+The first offense for a DUI or a DUID is typically a misdemeanor, but will likely require a mandatory suspension of your license.

 What is a DWAI?

 DWAI (driving while ability impaired) is a less serious offense than a DUI.
 An officer can establish a DWAI with less proof than it takes for a DUI.
 To receive a DWAI, you must have consumed one or more controlled substances or combined both drugs and alcohol before getting behind the wheel.
-The difference between this and a DUID, though, is the degree to which it affects you.
+The difference between a DWAI and a DUID, though, is the degree to which it affects you.

 For a DWAI, the substance(s) will have affected you even in the slightest degree.
 The slightest degree means that you are mentally or physically less able to drive than what is ordinary for you.
 So while you may not be completely incoherent, you are still impaired to a degree which makes it unsafe for you to operate a vehicle.
 A DUID, on the other hand, occurs when you are far more impaired and obviously incapable of driving.

 To be a DWAI vs a DUI, a blood or breath test proves a BAC (blood alcohol content) of over 0.05% and under 0.08%.

 What is a DUI?